 Name Description Select Click to select or deselect a country module.
 The list of selected country modules on the right-hand side updates automatically.
 Country Module Lists the installed country modules.
-Country Code Letters that identify a country module.
+Country CodeLetters that identify a country module.
+Letters that identify a country module.
 Licensed Shows if a country module is already licensed.
 You can select a licensed country module for as many cameras as you like.